 How do YouTubers get paid?

-Second, this list of top 10 earners might give you the impression that the millions of dollars made comes directly from YouTube.
+Second, this list of top YouTube earners might give you the impression that the millions of dollars made comes directly from YouTube.
 In fact, each of these channels has its own line of merchandise.
-These channels found and built their audiences first, before launching their own merchandise.
+These channels found and built their audiences first, before launching other revenue streams.
 If making money on YouTube is in your marketing plan, the first step is the same for everybody: have a clear understanding of your target audience.

 Tips for selling on YouTube